Kong/docs.konghq.com/app/konnect/updates.md

 **Vitals metrics and dashboards**
 : The Vitals overview dashboard now provides metrics for services cataloged by Service Hub within a selected time interval.
 You can view a graph for each category by clicking **Traffic** or **Errors**, and switching between the two views.
-Each graph is filterable by timeframe.
+Each graph is filterable by time frame.

 : In the Service Hub, graphs for services and routes now show data up to the last 30 days.